 requirements of these regulations is that the proposed Master must have been

-admitted for at least 7 years and must have been a principal for at least 3
+admitted as a solicitor within Northern Ireland for at least 7 years, must have been a principal for at least 3

-Further details as to the requirements of these regulations can be obtained from the Society.
-[Solicitors Admission and Training (Qualification of Masters) Regulations 1988 and (Solicitors Admission and Training (Qualification of Masters) (Amendment) Regulations 1992]
+The regulations which underpin these requirements are the Solicitors Admission and Training (Qualification of Masters) Regulations 1988 and (Solicitors Admission and Training (Qualification of Masters) (Amendment) Regulations 1992, which are available HERE.

-Both Master and Apprentice must co-operate with the Society should the Society require an assessment to be made of the quality of training during apprenticeship.
+Both Master and trainee must co-operate with the Society should the Society require an assessment to be made of the quality of training during the traineeship.

 CHARACTER AND FITNESS

 Please note that